-Over the last few years, between OSTraining and Admincredible, we've helped a LOT of people fix problems with their Joomla sites.
+Over the last few years, we've helped a lot of people fix problems with their Joomla sites.

-Although the problems sound different, we've found that many can be fixed with only 6 solutions.
+Although the problems sound different, we've found that many can be fixed with only six solutions.

-If you implement all 6, you'll have a safer, healthier and faster Joomla site.
+If you implement all six, you'll have a safer, healthier and faster Joomla site.

 Akeeba Backup is also covered in our comprehensive Joomla security class.